department-of-veterans-affairs/va.gov-team/platform/engineering/redirect-implementation-strategy.md

 # Redirect Implementation Strategy

-Last update: 11/26/19
+Last update: 12/13/19

+_12/13/19 — Megan updated to be inclusive of when URL changes are made in the Drupal CMS, which currently just fits into the server-side redirects within va.gov process below._

-_Team met to review process and ensure that everyone's on the same page.
+_11/26/19 — Team met to review process and ensure that everyone's on the same page.
 Megan Kelley, Nick Sullivan, Wyatt Walter, Jennifer Lee, Patrick Bateman, Mikki Northuis, TJ Rice, Kara Kemahli, Bill Fienberg were present._

 ---